John W. Springer: first wife - Eliza Clifton Hughes

-Isabel Patterson Folck
+second wife - Isabel Patterson Folck

 Springer met Isabel Patterson Folck in Denver when she was on a trip.
 During the summer of 1906, he had a relationship with the married woman, who was described as "a beautiful, audacious young woman who developed an addiction to nightlife, narcotics, and adventure."
 Isabel was twenty years Springer's junior.
 She returned to her home in St. Louis to obtain a divorce from a traveling salesman, John E. Folck.
 Springer and Isabel were married in St. Louis, Missouri in April 1907, three days after she received her divorce.
 After they were married and had a wedding luncheon, they boarded a train for Denver.
 They lived at Springer's house in Denver and at the ranch.

 When Isabel missed the nightlife, Springer rented a suite at the Brown Palace Hotel so that she could stay there after evenings out with her friends.
 Having heard rumors about Isabel's promiscuity, Colonel Hughes was able to gain custody of his granddaughter Annie from Springer.
 Hughes had checked out her reputation.
 After he received guardianship, Annie and her grandparents moved to St. Louis.
 Hughes also sold off every investment that he had that was associated with Springer, which had a significant negative impact on Springer's wealth and future income.

 Isabel traveled with Springer on business trips, but did not always come back with him.
 She sometimes visited friends in St. Louis.
 She had a relationship with Tony von Phul of St. Louis before her marriage that continued after her marriage.
 She wrote him intimate letters beginning in January 1911 and asked for him to visit her in Denver.
 Two months later, she became close with one of her husband's business partners, Harold Francis Henwood.
 They sometimes stayed by themselves at the family's ranch when Springer was out of town.
 On May 12, she asked for Henwood to retrieve letters that she had written to von Phul.
 Then on May 20, she wrote another letter to von Phul, who took a train to Denver on May 23.
 On that day, Henwood visited Isabel at the Springer's suite in the Brown Palace Hotel and she expressed her desire to end the relationship with von Phul, who threatened to share her letters with her husband if the affair was ended.
 On the night of May 24, Henwood shot and killed von Phul, and accidentally killed an innocent bystander, George Copeland, in the hotel's Marble Bar.
 The murders culminated in a very public trial.

-Springer filed for divorce the day after the murders and was divorced on July 1, 1911 in Denver, Colorado.
+Springer filed for divorce the day after the murders and was divorced on July 1, 1911, in Denver, Colorado.
 A condition of the divorce was that Isabel would forever leave Denver.
 She left on an eastbound train right after the completion of the murder trial.
 Isabel died in Chicago in a charity ward in 1917.